USF-IMARS/health-cards-nmsas/README.md

 # Old Stuff From Upstream Repo:
 [![Build Status](https://travis-ci.org/marinebon/condition-reports.svg?branch=master)](https://travis-ci.org/marinebon/condition-reports)
 iadf
-This repo is an IMaRS-tech group project designed to explore markdown, jekyll, Rmd, jupyter, and other technologies to help address Specific Condition Report Questions (SCRQs).

 Within the "pages" directory is a markdown (`.md`) file addressing each of the SCRQs sections from the 2018 CR Guidance document (pg 7).
 These sections (and their IMaRS developer usertag) are: